-German software localization is the process of adapting the language, appearance, and functionality of a software application for German-speaking markets.
+German software localization is the process of adapting the language, appearance and functionality of a software application for German-speaking markets.
 German software localization projects should be executed by experienced teams of localization professionals who work in conjunction with your software development group, ensuring that best practices for global software development are followed.

-To make your software relevant for German-speaking markets, all of its components should be localized.
+To make your software relevant for German-speaking markets, all its components should be localized.
 This includes the user interface, online help, databases, graphics, and documentation.
 It is important that all components are correctly localized and rigorously tested to ensure the resulting German software is linguistically, culturally, cosmetically, and functionally correct.

 A German localization company should have solid experience and a comprehensive localization methodology, which includes at a minimum: